-While serving as college president in Ohio Dr. Ebersole was voted as chair-elect of the Ohio Association of Community College’s (OACC) President’s Council, and served on several commissions of the American Association of Community Colleges (AACC).
-He was a member of the search committee for the OACC president, and was engaged in the establishment of an innovative student success funding formula as directed by the governor of the state of Ohio.
-Throughout his career he has assumed a variety of leadership roles.
+While serving as community college president in Ohio, Dr. Ebersole was voted as Chair-Elect of the Ohio Association of Community College’s (OACC) President’s Council, and served on several commissions of the American Association of Community Colleges (AACC).
+He was a member of the search committee for the OACC president and was engaged in the establishment of an innovative student success funding formula as directed by the governor of the state of Ohio.
+Throughout his career, he has assumed a variety of leadership roles.

-For an institution involved in an executive search or board development, Dr. Ebersole, as a former community college student and president, brings in-depth understanding regarding the mission and operation of this segment of higher education.
-While serving as president he guided the institution, following a very difficult time, to a place of stability and well being through improved strategies of communication, initiating a structured and comprehensive planning processes, and implementing a budget management system that was transparent and responsible, yet incented institutional advancement.
-The board of trustees was appropriately involved in this transformation as the end result of stability and advancement was their directive.
-As Vice Chancellor for Academic Affairs he was called upon to build a sense of institutional confidence and trust within a faculty body that was unsettled.
+For an institution involved in an executive search or board development, Dr. Ebersole, as a former community college student and president, brings in-depth understanding regarding the mission and operation of community colleges.
+As a former president, he guided the institution, following a very difficult time, to a place of stability and well-being through improved communication strategies, initiating a structured and comprehensive planning processes, and implementing a budget management system that was transparent and responsible, yet incented institutional advancement.
+The Board of Trustees was appropriately involved in this transformation as the institution’s stability and advancement came at their directive.
+As Vice Chancellor for Academic Affairs, he was called upon to build a sense of institutional confidence and trust within a faculty body that was unsettled.

 Dr. Ebersole thoroughly understands the complexities of president and board communication, the imperative to effectively integrate diverse personalities, and the means to articulate well defined president and board roles.
-He has consistently demonstrated success at garnering genuine support and confidence of a faculty and community, all while maintaining a focus on the most important goal of student success.
-His personality as a listener, mediator, and problem solver is a good fit for an executive search, and for board development training, particularly for mid-sized and smaller colleges as he understands the unique culture of such institutions.
+He has consistently demonstrated success at garnering support and confidence of a faculty and community, all while maintaining a focus on the most important goal of student success.
+His personality as a listener, mediator, and problem solver has proven to serve well in the process of recruiting and finding the right fit in an executive search, as well as for board development training–particularly for mid-sized and smaller colleges as he understands the culture of such institutions.